PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 `);

-// DynamoDB for simple lookups
+// DynamoDB for fast session lookups

 const user = await dynamodb.get({